Texas-Robotics-Academy/markdown/virtual/install_test.md

 img/successful_install.png
 {{ site.data.alerts.img_50_end }}

-Open a new terminal by right clicking in the terminal window and clicking “open tab”.
+Open a new terminal by right clicking in the terminal window and clicking “new tab”.

 {{ site.data.alerts.terminal_commands }}
 * `rosrun texas_robotics_academy teleop_texbot`